 • 5 years' professional work experience

-Competitive candidates will also have one or more of the following qualifications and qualities:
+Competitive candidates will have one or more of the following qualifications and qualities:

 • A desire to work outdoors

-• Experience with or interest in growing food
+• Experience or interest with gardening or growing crops

 • Interest or experience in promoting food security